igorlogius/igorlogius/README.md

 ### Hi there 👋

+Please open issues in regards to specific software inside of their related repositories.

+For anything else feel free to open an issue [here](https://github.com/igorlogius/igorlogius/issues/new).

 <!--
 **igorlogius/igorlogius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.